 The Length field indicates the length of the ID field in octets and is encoded as an unsigned integer.

-The ID field is a string identifying the L2R mesh.
+The ID field is a string identifying the L2R mesh and is encoded in UTF-8.

 Remove MeshRootAddress and MeshAddressMode from L2RLME-PAN-SCAN.request.